Artikash/Textractor/README.md

 - Auto hook many game engines (including some not supported by VNR!)
 - Hook text using /H "hook" codes (most AGTH codes supported)
 - Directly extract text using /R "read" codes

+## Support

+Please let me know of any bugs, games that Textractor has trouble hooking, feature requests, or other suggestions.<br>
+If you have trouble hooking a game please email me a place where I can freely download it, or gift it to me on [Steam](https://steamcommunity.com/profiles/76561198097566313/).

 ## Extensions